HasnainKousar/Midterm/README.md

 ### Creating the .env File

 The application uses environment variables for configuration.
-Create a `.env` file in the project root directory to customize settings.

 ```bash
 # Create .env file in the project root
 touch .env
 ```
 **Note**: The `.env` file is optional.
-If you don't create one, the application will use default values for all configuration settings.

 ### Environment Variables